-If further information emerges following paediatric peer review, this must be forwarded to Local Authority Social Care as soon as feasible with a discussion as to the implications of this new information.
+If further information emerges following paediatric peer review, this must be forwarded to local authority Children's Social Care as soon as feasible with a discussion as to the implications of this new information.

 The Royal College of Paediatrics and Child Health (RCPCH) have developed an online evidence-based resource for clinicians to help inform clinical practice and address key questions about the recognition and investigation of children with suspected physical abuse and neglect.

 Where possible and appropriate, a police Officer, and/or an FME or police photographer, should also attend the Paediatric assessment, in order to review findings from a criminal perspective and collect evidence.
 As above, collection of forensic evidence will be agreed before the medical and taken by the examining Paediatrician or relevant police staff at the paediatric assessment.

 If at the strategy discussion it is agreed that police attendance is not necessary or appropriate, the Social Worker should feedback the findings by the next working day.
 Children should not normally be subject to repeat examinations, tests and photographs, and where these are necessary, they should all be taken within a clinical setting.

 Local authority Children's Social Care in consultation with partner agencies is responsible for deciding how to proceed with the enquiries based on the strategy discussion / meeting and taking into account the views of the child, their parents and other relevant parties (e.g. a foster carer).

 During the enquiry the scope and focus of the assessment will be that of a risk assessment, using the Social Care Single Assessment format, which:

 - Identifies the cause for concern;